OnFocusAcademy/DanielLang/README.md

 - `daniel -i <filename>`: start a REPL session with the definitions from `filename` loaded.
 Definitions will be available as Filename.definition, just as if it were a module.
 - `daniel <filename>`: Evaluate the code in `filename`.

 Note that the CLI assumes you are running the interpreter from the same directory as the entry point to your program.
+This can matter for things like module resolution.

 ## Documentation